QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Acknowledgements

-\ACKNOWLEDGMENT{ The authors thank PSR for the great environment for research and open-source software development.
+The authors thank PSR for the great environment for research and open-source software development.
 Special thanks to Mario Pereira and Sergio Granville for the motivation, support, and many discussions that led to this work.
-We would also like to thank Zachary Morrell for reading through an early version of this manuscript and providing useful feedback on it.
-DEBN acknowledges grant CCF 1918549 of the National Science Foundation (NSF) for funding. }
+We also thank Zachary Morrell for reading an early version of this manuscript and providing useful feedback.
+DEBN acknowledges grant CCF 1918549 from the National Science Foundation (NSF) for funding.